-EXPERIMENTAL RESULTS 4
+IV.
+EXPERIMENTAL RESULTS

-4.1 Database
+A. Database

 To evaluate the latent fingerprint matching algorithm, 258 latent fingerprints in NIST SD27, which also contains their mated rolled prints, were matched against a large background database of rolled prints.
 This is the only public domain database available containing mated latent and rolled prints.
-Since there are only 257 (excluding one duplicate image) rolled fingerprints in SD27, to make the latent-to-rolled matching problem more realistic, we expand the background database by adding fingerprints from the NIST SD4 and SD14 databases.
-There are 2,000 different fingers and two rolled impressions per finger in SD4, and 27,000 fingers and two rolled impressions per finger in SD14.
+These 258 latent prints were classified by latent examiners into three classes, namely: Good, Bad and Ugly based on the quality of latent fingerprints in the database.
+There are 88 Good, 85 Bad and 85 Ugly latent images in SD27.
+Since there are only 257 (exclude one duplicate image) rolled fingerprints in SD27, to make the latent-to-rolled matching problem more realistic, we expand the background database by adding fingerprints from NIST SD4 and SD14 databases.
+There are 2,000 different fingers and 2 rolled impressions per finger in SD4, and 27,000 fingers and 2 rolled impressions per finger in SD14.
 These fingerprints were also scanned from paper and have similar characteristics to the rolled prints in SD27.
 The 29,000 file fingerprints in SD4 and SD14 are combined with the 257 rolled images in SD27 to form a background database containing 29,257 rolled prints.
 We search the 258 latents against this background database of 29,257 rolled prints.
 All these fingerprint images are scanned at 500 ppi.